nus-cs2103-AY1718S1/addressbook-level2/doc/UserGuide.md

 * `find Betsy`<br>
   `update 1 Besty p/98765432 e/johnd@gmail.com a/John street, block 123, #01-01`<br>
   update the 1st person in the results of the `find` command.

+### Updating a person : `update`
+Update the specified person from the address book.
+Irreversible.<br>
+Format: `update INDEX John Doe p/98765432 e/johnd@gmail.com a/John street, block 123, #01-01`

+> Update the person at the specified `INDEX`.
+  The index refers to the index number shown in the most recent listing.

 ### Deleting a person : `delete`
 Deletes the specified person from the address book.
 Irreversible.<br>